devhub-hq/frontend-fever/challenge-1/task/README.md

-# N x N Tic‑tac‑toe (M in a row)
+# 3 x 3 Tic‑tac‑toe (M in a row)

-This is a scaffold for an advanced tic‑tac‑toe game where the board is N x N and a player wins with M marks in a row (horizontal, vertical, or diagonal).
+This is a scaffold for a tic‑tac‑toe game where the board is 3 x 3 and a player wins with 3 marks in a row (horizontal, vertical, or diagonal).

 Your tasks: